 Carex siderosticha ‘Variegata’ (Creeping Broad Leaf Sedge) – Similar to the above, but the leaf center is dark green, edged in white.
 Not available in 2017

 Carex testacea (Orange New Zealand Sedge) – Narrow green and copper foliage with orange highlights in the fall.
 A great addition to sun or lightly shaded garden.

 Fargesia robusta ‘Green Screen’ (Umbrella Bamboo) – Similar to the above, but growing slightly taller to 15-20’ and it is tolerant of sun.
 Hardy to zone 6/7.

 Fargesia rufa ‘Green Panda’ (Umbrella Bamboo) – Also able to withstand more sunlight but is shade tolerant; it matures to 8’ in height.
 Zone 6 hardy.

-Festuca glauca ‘Elijah Blue’ (Blue Fescue) – For those in need of an easy to grow, blue foliaged grass.
+Festuca glauca ‘Cool as Ice’ (Blue Fescue) – For those in need of an easy to grow, blue foliaged grass.
 Best grown in full sun or light shade in soils that do not dry out.

 Hakonechloa macra (Mt.
 Hakone Grass) – A very attractive grass, growing to 18-24” in height.
 Resembles a small water fountain when mature!
 Very shade tolerant and drought tolerant, but can be grown in the sun if the soils are well amended with organic matter.
 In mass it makes a great groundcover.